Zhyren-git/Zhyren-git/README.md

 }

-I can make Minecraft Plugins using Java as well as Minecraft Bots using JavaScript.
+I can make Minecraft Plugins using Java and Minecraft/Discord Bots using JavaScript/Java.

+Don't be shy to talk to me on Discord I accept anyone!

+I'm also going to be publishing some of my projects.

+Social Media's 🍓

+Discord : Zhyren#0555
+Twitter: @CallMeZhyren
+Youtube: Zhyren